-CHAPTER 8: Yo ur rights and responsibilities 112 SECTION 1 Our plan must honor your rights and cultural sensitivities as a member of the plan SECTION 2 You have some responsibilities as a member of the plan 118 CHAPTER 9: WI hat to do if you have a problem or complaint (coverage decisions, appeals, complaints) 120 SECTION 1 Introduction SECTION 2 Where to get more information and personalized assistance 121 SECTION 3 To deal with your problem, which process should you use?
-122 SECTION 4 A guide to the basics of coverage decisions and appeals 123 SECTION 5 Your medical care: How to ask for a coverage decision or make an appeal of a coverage decision SECTION 6 Your Part D prescription drugs: How to ask for a coverage decision or make an appeal SECTION 7 How to ask us to cover a longer inpatient hospital stay if you think you are being discharged too soon SECTION 8 How to ask us to keep covering certain medical services if you think your coverage is ending too soon SECTION 9 Taking your appeal to Level 3 and beyond SECTION 10 How to make a complaint about quality of care, waiting times, customer service, or other concerns CHAPTER 10: E nding your membership in the plan SECTION 1 Introduction to ending your membership in our plan SECTION 2 When can you end your membership in our plan?
-157 SECTION 3 How do you end your membership in our plan?
-SECTION 4 Until your membership ends, you must keep getting your medical items, services and drugs through our plan SECTION 5 Capital Health Plan Retiree Advantage must end your membership in the plan in certain situations CHAPTER 11. / egal notices SECTION 1 Notice about governing law SECTION 2 Notice about nondiscrimination SECTION 2 SECTION 3 Notice about Medicare Secondary Payer subrogation rights CHAPTER 12: D efinitions of important words 165
+CHAPTER 9: WI hat to do if you have a problem or complaint (coverage decisions, appeals, complaints) 123 SECTION 1 Introduction SECTION 2 Where to get more information and personalized assistance 124 SECTION 3 To deal with your problem, which process should you use?
+125 SECTION 4 A guide to the basics of coverage decisions and appeals 126 SECTION 5 Your medical care: How to ask for a coverage decision or make an appeal of a coverage decision SECTION 6 Your Part D prescription drugs: How to ask for a coverage decision or make an appeal SECTION 7 How to ask us to cover a longer inpatient hospital stay if you think you are being discharged too soon SECTION 8 How to ask us to keep covering certain medical services if you think your coverage is ending too soon SECTION 9 Taking your appeal to Level 3 and beyond SECTION 10 How to make a complaint about quality of care, waiting times, customer service, or other concerns CHAPTER 10: E nding your membership in the plan SECTION 1 Introduction to ending your membership in our plan 160 SECTION 2 When can you end your membership in our plan?
+160 SECTION 3 How do you end your membership in our plan?
+SECTION 4 Until your membership ends, you must keep getting your medical items, services and drugs through our plan SECTION 5 Capital Health Plan State of Florida Retiree Advantage must end your membership in the plan in certain situations CHAPTER 11: L egal notices SECTION 1 Notice about governing law SECTION 2 Notice about nondiscrimination 167 SECTION 3 Notice about Medicare Secondary Payer subrogation rights 167 CHAPTER 12: D efinitions of important words 168